What is DISI?

 Dr Anatol Itten completed a PhD at the University of Lucerne on public conflict resolution.
 He was a research fellow at the Public Mediation Program at the University of Amsterdam and worked at the German Ministry for the Environment for the UN Climate Conference.
 In addition, Anatol has more than eight years of professional experience in public policy advocacy.
 His work has been published in international peer-reviewed journals and books.
 Anatol’s focal points at DISI are resolving public conflicts, strategies to tackle democratic disconnection and improving civic participation in times of social division.

 Larissa Versloot, MSc. is a political scientist, communication scientist and historian.
-Her area of expertise lies in International Relations, which is the main focus of her current work as a lecturer in Political Science at the University of Amsterdam.
-Currently she is doing research on trust in international negotiations, which was in part inspired by her previous work experience at the United Nations in New York.
+Her area of expertise lies in International Relations, which is the main focus of her current work at the University of Copenhagen, and previously also at the University of Amsterdam and Leiden University.
+Currently she is doing PhD research on trust practices in international negotiations, which was in part inspired by her previous work experience at the United Nations in New York.
 At DISI, Larissa specializes in the changing character of trust and distrust.
 In particular, she focuses on (dis-)trust interaction between individuals, groups and (democratic) institutions.

 Luuc Brans, MSc. is a political sociologist working as a lecturer in Political Science at the University of Amsterdam.
 Specialized in nationalism in times of political upheaval, he is currently starting his PhD on the topic of German national identity after the fall of the Berlin Wall.
 In addition, Luuc produces podcasts on academic research and current affairs, to make the fruits of academic research available to a wider audience.
 Luuc’s work at DISI is targeted at the relation between identity and social inclusion and the creative dissemination of research results through podcasting and other platforms.